Ephraim-E-Stiefel/Switzerland-Weather-Prediction/README.md

 ## Key Results

-The analysis revealed that current temperature is the strongest predictor for all horizons, but feature redundancy requires careful handling.
+The analysis of the one-standard-error models revealed that current temperature is the strongest predictor for all horizons, but feature redundancy requires careful handling.

 * **12-Hour Forecast**: **Linear Regression** achieved the best performance with a Test MAE of approximately **2.29**.
-* **24-Hour Forecast**: **Lasso Regression** proved superior, achieving the lowest error with a Test MAE of approximately **1.44**.
+* **24-Hour Forecast**: **Lasso Regression** proved superior, achieving the lowest error with a Test MAE of approximately **1.98**.
-* **48-Hour Forecast**: **Lasso Regression** again performed best with a Test MAE of approximately **1.63**, demonstrating that regularization helps generalize better over longer horizons.
+* **48-Hour Forecast**: **Lasso Regression** again performed best with a Test MAE of approximately **2.63**, demonstrating that regularization helps generalize better over longer horizons.
 * **KNN Performance**: The K-Nearest Neighbors model consistently underperformed compared to linear models, showing signs of overfitting despite hyperparameter tuning.

 ---